smitchell556/cuttle/docs/queries.rst

   >>> with TouchPool() as touch_pool:
   ...     # do whatever you want with touch_pool

+It's recommended to use the context manager to handle closing connections.

 You've got the basics down, now check out :doc:`extend_model`